-Did you know that North Carolina has one of the largest beekeeping populations of in the country?
+Did you know that North Carolina has one of the largest beekeeping populations in the country?
 Why do folks decide to take up beekeeping?
 There are probably almost as many reasons for keeping bees as there are beekeepers.
-Some folks take up the hobby for fun, others because they find bees fascinating and magical, some continue a family tradition of beekeeping, others love the connection to nature, while some view it as a money making hobby, and others find it contributes to life-long learning.
+Some folks take up the hobby for fun, others because they find bees fascinating and magical, some continue a family tradition of beekeeping, others love the connection to nature, while some view it as a money-making hobby, and others find it contributes to life-long learning.
+And it’s easy to start with the proper beekeeping equipment.

 Pakis Bessias, the Durham County Beekeepers Association vice president says “It’s a great hobby that connects you with things you normally don’t pay much attention to in your daily routine.
 Things like the weather, which plants are in bloom at different times of the year, which plants or flowers are visited by honey bees, and more.”